View

 ];

-Assuming you need to add an Alert component
+Assuming we need to add an Alert component.

 Create app/view/components/Alert.php